davidkaplan13/Bioinformatics/README.md

 ##### Problem 7 - Locating Restriction sites.
 Finding reverse palindrome by checking if the DNA string is equal to its reverse complement.
 A palindrome can occur in lengths of 4 and 12 and can occur in multiple positions.

+##### Problem 8 - Rabbits and Recurrence Relations.
+Using a recursive program and Fibonacci sequence.